colebrumley/consulctl/README.md

 # consulctl
 Command line client for the Consul HTTP API

 I started writing `consulctl` because there isn't a feature-complete command line client for Consul that supports TLS and basic auth available right now.
-That's all fine and good if you like crafting long tedious curl commands, but some of us are lazy and prefer setting flags to URL queries.
+That's all fine and good if you like crafting long tedious curl commands, but some of us are lazy and prefer setting flags to URL queries.  `consulctl` aims to be Consul's answer to the very well done `etcdctl`.

-This project is nowhere near complete yet, but most of the API is covered with at least list and get/set method commands where appropriate.
-The CLI help should be all you need, let me know if something is broken
+This project is nowhere near complete, but most of the API is covered with at least list and get/set method commands where appropriate.
+Going forward there will likely be changes to commands and flags as I work out where functions should live in the CLI structure.
+The CLI help should be all you need to get started, let me know if something is broken.

+**Note:** Due to the way Consul handles services and agents, the URL you hit is important.
+Don't point this client at a load-balanced or clustered endpoint if you plan on working with services or checks as these are node-specific.

 ```
 NAME: